-This category asks how you engage customers for long-term marketplace success, including how you listen to the voice of the customer, build customer relationships, and use customer information to improve and to identify opportunities for innovation.
+This category asks how you engage customers for long-term marketplace success, including how you listen to the voice of the customer, serve and exceed customers' expectations, and build customer relationships.

 The category stresses customer engagement as an important outcome of an overall learning and performance excellence strategy.
 Your customer satisfaction and dissatisfaction results provide vital information for understanding your customers and the marketplace.
 In many cases, the voice of the customer provides meaningful information not only on your customers' views but also on their marketplace behaviors and on how these views and behaviors may contribute to your organization's current and future success in the marketplace.